grongierisc/formation-template/README.md

 ![BP2AddingTransform](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/BP2AddingTransform.gif)

-The transform activity will take the request of the BP (a Record of the CSV file, thanks top our Record Mapper), and transform it into a `FormationInsertRequest` message.
+The transform activity will take the request of the BP (a Record of the CSV file, thanks to our Record Mapper), and transform it into a `FormationInsertRequest` message.
 In order to store that message to send it to the BO, we need to add a property to the context of the BP.

 ![BP2MsgContext](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/BP2MsgContext.png)